Bipolar Disorder in Children and Teens

 There are steps you can take at home to reduce your child's symptoms.

 - Keep your child's room quiet, and have your child go to bed at the same time every night.

 - Control the amount of stress in your child's life.
-You may need to seek ways to help your child reduce academic requirements during severe mood swings.
+You may need to seek ways to help your child reduce academic requirements during times of severe mania or depression.